-The chaotic stream-of-consciousness style, the relentless poetic qualities of the language and the experimentalism of its format—with prayers, advertising, pages of capitalized words and other bizarre content—would all seem to add up to something that might catch the fancy of the avant-garde set and maybe spread to the public intrigued by Cohen's mysterious persona at one time but become an embarrassing relic within a couple of decades.
+The chaotic stream-of-consciousness style, the relentless poetic qualities of the language and the experimentalism of its format—with prayers, advertising, pages of capitalized words and other bizarre content—would all seem to add up to something that might catch the fancy of the avant-garde set.
+It could perhaps spread to the public intrigued by Leonard Cohen's mysterious persona at the time.
+But surely it would become an embarrassing relic within a couple of decades.

-The main three characters are involved in an odd menage à trois, always an attention-getter, but most of what they do is report their research into a seventeenth-century Iroquois maiden who became a Catholic saint.
-The most vivid imagery is reserved for the tortures of priests and self-flagellation of the devout.
+The main three characters of Beautiful Losers (and it is a great title) are involved in an odd ménage à trois, always an attention-getter.
+But most of what they do is report research into a seventeenth-century Iroquois maiden who became a Catholic saint.
+The most vivid imagery in this poet's novel is reserved for the tortures of priests and self-flagellation of the devout.
 All in all, hardly what you'd expect to be continuing popular fare.

 But Beautiful Losers has sold nearly a million copies and continues to be in demand today.
-Its critical acclaim has never been higher.
+At the beginning of the twenty-first century, its critical acclaim has never been higher.

-Calling this an example of "stream of consciousness" is incorrect.
+Calling this an example of "stream of consciousness" is not quite correct.
 I don't think Cohen is really trying to transcribe anyone's thoughts as they occur.
 It's more like free association.
 Free association in prose by a poet whose mind is at all times charged with the strangest assortment of ideas.
-More like Jack Kerouac or the Beat poets maybe, but not really like anyone else.
+More like Jack Kerouac or the Beat poets maybe?
+But not really like anyone else.